PediatricOpenTargets/documentation/README.md

 ### Methylation Data

 Methylation values were summarized only for samples that have both RNA-seq expression data and methylation array data.
-Quantiles and correlation with RNA-seq TPMs for each annotated methylation array probe. were calculated using custom R scripts
+Quantiles and correlation with RNA-seq TPMs were calculated for each annotated methylation array probe. were calculated using custom R scripts
 Please see the [OpenPedCan-analysis methylation-summary module](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/methylation-summary) for more details.

 <br>